jina-ai/finetuner/docs/_templates/template_ft_in_action.md

 "Let's understand what this piece of code does ..."

+## Monitor your runs

-Also show the user how they can monitor their run.
+Also show the user how they can monitor their run, and reconnect to it if they were disconnected.

 Example:

-"Now that we've created a run, let's see its status."
+"Now that we've created a run, let's see its status.
+You can monitor the run by checking the status - `run.status()` or the logs - `run.logs()`. "
 ```python
 print(run.status())
 ```